 - GoPro 3-Way Grip, Arm, Tripod

-No packing list for a trip to Mexico would be complete without a suggestion for the best sandal.
+No packing list for Mexico would be complete without a suggestion for the best sandal.
 Since it is likely that you will be spending some or all of your time walking around outside in the warm climate it is a good idea to pack a pair of sandals.

 You will only need to pack one pair for your trip and as with your hiking boots, make sure to wear them ahead of time to make sure they are a good fit.
 You wouldn’t want to bring them as your only sandals and get blisters on the first day.